Need help now? Call 403-815-3040 or book your consultation.

 If your teeth are sensitive to cold, you may notice:

-- A sharp, sudden pain when drinking cold beverages
+- Sharp pain when drinking cold beverages

-- Sensitivity when eating cold foods like ice cream
+- Sensitivity when eating cold foods

 - Discomfort during brushing or flossing